-I tell people I can’t grow Baptisia – but the reality is that about 5 years ago I planted 8 of them in the fall and then in the spring I (pretty surely) accidentally weeded them all out.
-I didn’t realize my mistake until later in the summer when I recalled planting them and wondered what happened, only to have it dawn on me that there were a bunch of really healthy looking weeds that I briefly pondered before yanking earlier that year.
+I tell people I can’t grow Baptisia – but the reality is that about 5 years ago I planted 8 of them in the fall and then in the spring I’m pretty sure that accidentally weeded them all out.
+I didn’t realize my mistake until much later in the summer when I recalled planting them and wondered what happened.
+Only to have it dawn on me that there were a bunch of really healthy looking weeds that I too briefly pondered before yanking earlier that year.

 My record keeping efforts are inspired by others – namely these pages from Dan Pearson’s Vitrine.

 I love the time he has taken to draw and use water colors to capture his notes.
 It seem luxurious but with practice and the conscious effort to remind myself that I can take a few minutes to be creative, I feel I would not only become a better designer and impromptu artist, but it will help me retain my sanity (and maybe even my memory) as I fly through my overbooked days.

 These books, kept by Patty at Tuscan Rose inspire me to press leaves and flowers, layer in images, and to let the tactile nature of the garden inspire the record that I keep of it.

 As I explore these ideas, I am struck by my complete aversion to the many apps and digital tools that are available for garden record keeping.
 I love my phone for one reason – and that is because I can take photos with it and I can edit them – the rest of the tools (like being able to get online, make phone calls, check my email, text, blah, blah, blah) are useful and well used, but I can’t say I get any real joy out of them.
 So the idea of tying myself to the device in one more way, perturbs me (to say the least).
 But I am very curious, how you keep records?
 Or do you bother?
 What do you think is important to write down and record?
 And am I being stubborn about the app thing and starting to sound old and curmudgeonly before my time?